-location: Kopaonik | size:120m2 | status:on site
+location: Kopaonik | size:120m2 | status:complete

 In the search for the perfect roof form, a design protocol is set to accommodate changing values of its key parameters, taken as a combination of planning regulations and clients preferences.
 Use the green slider to view a series of models, regarded as a sequence of possible solutions varying in their shape but sharing the same characteristics.
-In the end, subtle differences did make the difference and some models were more attractive then others.
-Naturally, a decision was based on the clients preference.
-In parallel and out of curiosity, we have opened a public pole on our blog with twelve models on display.
-Surprisingly, the public (possibly entirely made of architects) has endorsed a different model.

-Structural concept places significance on the dividing wall to get lateral stability.
+The structural concept places significance on the dividing wall to get lateral stability.
 Entire body is made of the visible timber structure, and laid on the concrete foundation.
 The building is sunk into the landscape, with the terrace platform resting on two massive girders cantilevering up to four meters.